| Tuning

 the startup file, because excessive logging and tracing will affect

+system performance.
 Number of Running ovw Sessions

 If you have a big OpenView database, a highly customized map with